After avoiding suspension, Marchand lifts Bruins past Pens

 BOSTON (AP) -- Brad Marchand got fined, but avoided a suspension - and led the Boston Bruins to a victory.

-Marchand scored two second-period goals in a 4-3 win over the Pittsburgh Penguins on Thursday night, hours after he was docked $10,000 by the NHL but not ordered to sit out any games for slew-footing Detroit defenseman Niklas Kronwall on Jan.
+Marchand scored two second-period goals in a 4-3 win over the Pittsburgh Penguins on Thursday night, hours after he was docked $10,000 by the NHL but not ordered to sit out any games for what the league termed was ''a dangerous trip'' of Detroit defenseman Niklas Kronwall on Jan.
 24.

 ''He skated like he was $10,000 lighter,'' teammate David Backes said with a laugh. ''He was flying around and doing what he does best playing the game and playing hard.''